 In the first specification we say that we want to create a status but with a missing user_id.
 In the following line we check if there are error messages for the user_id attribute.
 We did wrap those lines in a lambda so we can also verify that the count of the statuses hasn’t changed.
 The specification for the text attribute is very similar except that we do the verification on the text attribute instead of the user_id attribute.

 When you run the specs using irake spec they should fail because we haven’t implemented anything on the model yet to actually do that validation.
-The changes we to make to the Status model are shown in
+The changes weneed to make to the Status model are shown in the following code:

 class Status < ActiveRecord::Base